jwmullally/iscsi-target-ramdisk/README.md

 Download the latest release, or clone this repository and checkout the latest release tag.

-The only changes needed for your OS are to add Dracut iSCSI initiator support to your initramfs, and to create a boot entry for the `OpenWrt iSCSI Target` kernel and initramfs.
+The only changes needed for your OS are to add Dracut iSCSI initiator support to your initramfs, and to create a boot entry for the `iSCSI Target Ramdisk` kernel and initramfs.
 The [`install.sh`](install.sh) script takes care of this.

 Review and adjust the configuration files in this project to match your system.